SA8000® Standard and Documents

 The SA8000 Standard is the central document of our work at SAI.
 It is one of the world’s first auditable social certification standards for decent workplaces, across all industrial sectors.
 It is based on the UN Declaration of Human Rights, conventions of the ILO, UN and national law, and spans industry and corporate codes to create a common language to measure social performance.
 It takes a management systems approach by setting out the structures and procedures that companies must adopt in order to ensure that compliance with the standard is continuously reviewed.
 Those seeking to comply with SA8000 have adopted policies and procedures that protect the basic human rights of workers.
-Below are the nine elements in the SA8000 Standard.

-SA8000 Standard 2014 Documents:
+SA8000:2014 Standard Documents:

 Social Accountability Accreditation Services (SAAS) Procedures: SAAS has publicly released the following SA8000:2014 Certification and Accreditation Process documents:

 These documents can be downloaded directly from SAAS's document library here.